BoomboxAV/QSYS-Launcher/README.md

 1. [Download the latest release from GitHub](https://github.com/BoomboxAV/QSYS-Launcher/releases).

 2. Extract the entire release zip to a safe location where it will remain.
-   > **Note:** This differs slightly from the parent project, as this version is not compiled in "onefile" mode.
+   > **Note:** This differs slightly from the upstream repo's releases, as this version is not compiled in "onefile" mode.
 This improves launch times and prevents certain issues with PyInstaller's onefile mode.

 3. Right-click on a `.qsys` file and select **Open with**.